City of Lover: Concert synopsis

-Television and music releases
+Video and music releases

 On May 17, 2020, the concert was aired as a one-hour special, titled Taylor Swift: City of Lover, on ABC.
 The following day, it was made available for on-demand streaming on Hulu and Disney+.
-Media publications opined that the release was due to the COVID-19 pandemic, which led to Swift's planned Lover Fest world tour to support Lover being postponed and ultimately canceled.
+Media publications opined that the release was due to the COVID-19 pandemic, which led to Swift's planned Lover Fest tour to support Lover being postponed and ultimately canceled.
 While the actual concert consisted of 16 songs and ran for an hour, the TV special only included the eight songs from Lover, and ran for 42 minutes (including commercials).

 The ABC premiere attracted 3.63 million viewers, which The Hollywood Reporter described as "so-so numbers".
-Following the ABC premiere, the live versions of the Lover songs were released to digital music and streaming platforms, except "The Man", which had been previously released on February 18, 2020.
-Swift released a set of two heart-shaped vinyls of the live Lover songs for Valentine's Day in 2023, titled Lover (Live from Paris).
+Following the ABC premiere, live versions of the Lover songs were released to digital music and streaming platforms, except "The Man", which had been previously released on February 18, 2020.
+Swift released a set of two heart-shaped records of the live Lover songs for Valentine's Day in 2023, titled Lover (Live from Paris).